oracle-livelabs/database/23cfree/lockfree/lockfree.md

     </copy>
     ```

-6. Once the windows are freed up, proceed to the next step.
+6. Once the last two windows are freed up, and you are able to commit, proceed to the next step.
+Note that the lack of concurrency to execute multiple commits simulateneously is caused by not having lock-free reservations enabled for the table.

-Note: An insufficient budget amount causes an abort.

 ## Task 2: Lock-Free Reservations